alexatwoodhead/UnitTest_DTL_HL7/README.md

 ### Step 1 - Import class "UnitTest.DTL.HL7TestCase" into target namespace

 ### Step 2 - Generate new TestCase(s)
-This method analyses the namespace for matching DTL implemented classes.
+This method analyses the namespace for matching DTL implemented classes.<br/>
 For each DTL found, a new TestCase is created when one doesn't already exists.
 (Existing classes will not be overwritten).

 Example: